rumenji/Capstone-II-Travelly/Documentation/project_proposal.md

 - DB design assumptions:

   - A user can create many trips/itineraries.
-  - A user can create many days in a trip.
+  - Days are created automatically depending on the date range of the trip.
   - A day can have many activities/POIs.
   - A day can belong to one trip.
-  - A POIs can belong to may days and trips.
+  - A POI can belong to may days and trips.

 ### Security